+RECORD OF POSITIVE HANDLING/RESTRAINT

+Childs name:
-RECORD OF POSITIVE HANDLING/RESTRAINT Childs name: Date of Incident: Location of Incident: Report completed by: Time of Incident: ANTECENDENTS (events leading ym to the incident).
-Role in school: ANTECENDENTS (events leading g up to the incident): DELIAMOUD (H 1:14:1 1\.
-BEHAVIOUR (How did the pupil respond, describe what actually happe enea): taff intervene, how did the pupil response ond, how was the situation resolved?): NAMES OF THOSE INVOLVED (Staff and pupils): NAMES OF WITNESSES (Staff a nd pupils): WHAT DE ESCALATION TECH NIQUES WEDE LISED DRIOD TO THE DUVELCAL CONTROL CO (Tick below): NIQUES WERE USED PRIOR TO T THE PHISICAL CONTROLS!
-Verbal advice and support Choices/limits/consequences Humour Reassurance Distraction Success reminder Calm talking/body language Planned ignoring Time out directed Time out offered Negotiation Change of adult Deflection Guide away from area Other (please specify): WHY WAS THE DECISION MAI DE TO RESTRAIN THE PUPIL?

-DESCRIPTION OF PHYSICAL RESTRAINT HOLDS USED (Please include approximate time span of any
+Time of Incident: Role in school: ANTECENDENTS (events leading up to the incident): Role in school: ANTECENDENTS (events leading up to the incident): PEUAVIOUR (How did the pupil responded as or the what extually happened): BEHAVIOUR (How did the pupil respond, describe what actually happened): ACTIONS (How did the staff intervene, how did the pupil respond, how was the situation resolved?): ACTIONS (now and the start intervene, now and the pupil respond, now was the situation resolved?).
+NAMES OF THOSE INVOLVED (Staff and pupils): NAMES OF WITNESSES (Staff and pupils): WHAT DE-ESCALATION TECHNIQUES WERE USED PRIOR TO THE PHYSICAL CONTROLS?
+(Tick below): Verbal advice and support Choices/limits/cause and effect Humour Reassurance Distraction Success reminder Calm talking/body language Planned ignoring Time out directed Time out offered Negotiation Change of adult Deflection Others (classe specific)) DeflectionGuide away from areaOther (please specify):WHY WAS THE DECISION MADE TO RESTRAIN THE PUPIL?
+WELL WAS THE DECISION WADE TO RESTRAIN THE PUPIL?
+DESCRIPTION OF PHYSICAL RESTRAINT HOLDS USED (Please include approximate time span of any holds): VIEWS OF THE PUPIL: Report read and discussed with pupil?

-holds):

-VIEWS OF THE PUPIL:

-Report read and discussed with pupil?
 Yes/No

 Pupil agrees with content?
-Yes/No

-If 'no', what are the views of the pupil/If 'yes' does the child have any comments?
+Yes/No If 'no', what are the views of the pupil/If 'yes' does the child have any comments?
 DID THE CHILD SUFFER ANY INJURIES AS A RESULT OF THIS INCIDENT?
-Yes/No

-Injury location and description:
+Yes/No Injury location and description:

 DID STAFF OR OTHERS SUFFER ANY INJURIES AS A RESULT OF THIS INCIDENT?
-Yes/No

-Injury location and description:
+Yes/No Injury location and description:

 HAS THIS REPORT BEEN SHARED WITH THE EXECTUTIVE PRINCIPAL?
-Yes/No

-Any comments:
+Yes/No Any comments:

-Signature:

-REPORT RECORDED BY:

-NAME:

-ROLE IN SCHOOL:

-DATE REPORT COMPLETED:
+Signature: REPORT RECORDED BY: NAME: ROLE IN SCHOOL: DATE REPORT COMPLETED:

-Appendix 2

-Referral to In-House Inclusion Team
+Appendix 2 Referral to In-House Inclusion Team